Benita Roy

 Rajmata Benita Roy (born 18 August 1907, date of death unknown) was a Bangladeshi aristocrat, litterateur, diplomat and minister.
 She was the forty-ninth Rani of the Chakma Circle in the Chittagong Hill Tracts.
 Roy served as the Rajmata during the kingship of Tridev Roy and Debashish Roy.
-She was a member of Bangladesh's first delegation to the UN General Assembly in 1972.
-She was a minister in the Bangladeshi government from 1975 to 1978.
+She was a member of Bangladesh's first delegation to the UN General Assembly in 1972, and a minister in the Bangladeshi government from 1975 to 1978.